Gavin2036/EC601-HW2-BootstrapWEBapp/README.md

 2. Learning the fundamentals of application development;
 3. Learning basics of database and client/server interactions using Google Firebase service;
 4. Managing sprints and source code using Github;
-5. Building an application and run it on your phone, PC, and emulator
+5. Building an application and run it on your phone, PC, and emulator.

 This WEB-App is based on Bootstrap and utilized in HTML.